 Ensure proper handling of specimens when looking for cold agglutinins (ie, keeping the blood warm until it is tested).
-Blood specimens are commonly placed in a laboratory refrigerator until they are tested.
-This practice must be avoided when testing for cold agglutinins.
+Blood specimens are commonly placed in a laboratory refrigerator until they are tested, but this practice must be avoided when testing for cold agglutinins.
+Blood studies used in the diagnosis of cold agglutinin disease include the following:

-Perform urinalysis with microscopic assessment for RBCs and a chemical test for hemoglobin to differentiate between hematuria and hemoglobinuria.
+Perform urinalysis with microscopic assessment for red blood cells (RBCs) and a chemical test for hemoglobin to differentiate between hematuria and hemoglobinuria.
 Urinalysis can reveal hemoglobinuria, hemosiderinuria, and elevated urobilinogen.

 Processing only fresh urine samples is an important means of avoiding in vitro hemolysis of RBCs in the urine, leading to an incorrect diagnosis of hemoglobinuria.